Case ongoing

 Horner v Commissioner of Police for the Metropolis [2015]

 Settlement achieved following assault and misfeasance by officers inadvertently recorded giving false account of detention.
-Police officer convicted of ABH and sentenced to 8 months.
+Police officer convicted of ABH and sentenced to 8 months imprisonment.

 Jan McLean, deceased [2015]

-death in custody, where the family received damages where there had been failures to pass on crucial information
+Death in custody, where the family received damages where there had been failures to pass on crucial information about the deceased.

 Kingsley Burrell, deceased [2015]

-High profile death in custody which went to a full 6 week inquest, returning a highly critical inquest verdict.
-Followed by an admission of liability for breaches of Articles 2 and 8 of the HRA and in negligence, and damages.
-Officers charged with perjury in connection with evidence given at inquest.
+High profile death in custody which went to a full 6-week inquest, returning a highly critical inquest verdict.
+This was followed by an admission of liability for breaches of Articles 2 and 8 of the HRA and in negligence, and the payment of damages.
+Officers were charged with perjury in connection with evidence given at inquest.

 Rafal Delezuch, deceased [2015]